Security Model

 The exec tool is required for MCP servers (via CLI clients) and native PIM tools.
 But unrestricted exec would bypass all other restrictions.
 Exec approvals solve this with per-agent command allowlists.

-- Direct MCP client commands (blocks private email search)
+- Direct MCP client commands (blocks private data access)

 curl,bash, etc.)